okhmanyuk-ev/imgui_vulkan_raii/README.md

-# Imgui implementation over vulkan api using RAII approach via vulkan_raii.hpp from Khronos.
+# Imgui implementation over Vulkan.

+Here is using RAII approach via vulkan_raii.hpp from Khronos.

+TODO:
+- use VK_KHR_push_descriptors extension for texture upload